-We have audited the consolidated financial statements of Slovenská elektrizačná prenosová sústava, a.s. and its subsidiary (the "Group"), which comprise the statement of consolidated financial position as of December 31, 2020, the consolidated income statement and consolidated statement of comprehension income for the year then ended, the consolidated statement of Changes in Equity for the year then ended and the consolidated statement of Cash Flows for the year then ended, and the notes, comprising a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Company as at 31 December 2020, and its consolidated financial performance for the year then ended and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by European Union as amended.
+- 1. We have audited the accompanying consolidated financial information of Slovenská elektrizačná prenosová sústava, a.s. and its subsidiary ("the Group"), which comprise the consolidated statement of financial position as of 31 December 2021, the consolidated income statement and consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, a summary of significant accounting policies and other explanatory notes. - 2.
+In our opinion, the consolidated financial statements present fairly in all material respects the financial position of the Group as of 31 December 2021 and its financial performance for the year then ended in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU.

-Basis for Opinion
+Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the consolidated Financial Statements section of our report.
-We are independent of the Company in accordance with the provisions of Act No. 423/2015 Coli. on Statutory Audit and on Amendment to and Supplementation of Act No. 431/2002 Coll. on Accounting, as amended (hereinafter the "Act on Statutory Audit") related to ethical requirements, including the Code of Ethics for Auditors that are relevant to our audit of the consolidated financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+3. We conducted our audit in accordance with International Standards on Auditing ("ISAs") and ISA 805 Special considerations.
+Our responsibility under those standards is further described in the Auditor's Responsibilities for the Audit of the consolidated financial information section, below.
+We are independent of the Group in accordance with the ethical requirements relevant for the audit of financial statements of Act 423/2015 on statutory audit and in accordance with the changes and amendment to and supplement of Act 431/2002 on accounting, as amended ("the Act on Statutory Audit"), including the Code of Ethics for Auditor, and we have fulfilled our other responsibilities in accordance with these requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.